Rahul12Arora/HR-Interview-Preparation/README.md

 - Even I want to make a good relationship with all office members and staff.

 ## Why Should We Hire You
+1. Approach 1:
+	- You should hire me because I have a strong technical foundation, a positive attitude, and a willingness to learn and adapt.
+I am highly motivated to start my career in front-end development and believe that my skills and abilities make me an ideal fit for this role.
+	- I have a solid understanding of [relevant front-end technologies], which I have acquired through my academic and personal projects.
+I am confident that I can contribute my technical expertise to the team and provide value to the company.
+	- In addition to my technical abilities, I am a quick learner, and I thrive in fast-paced, dynamic environments.
+I am passionate about technology and am constantly seeking opportunities to expand my knowledge and skillset.
+I am confident that I can adapt to new technologies and work collaboratively with the team to deliver high-quality work.
+2. Approach 2:
 	- As a fresher, I think I will be a great fit for this role.
 Since I am a quick learner and highly passionate about pursuing a career in this industry, I have already started my groundwork, I have researched about your company, your vision and goals.
+My skills are relevant for the projects your company is currently working on.
 I am sure I can deliver everything that you are looking for in a candidate.
 	- COUNTER QUESTION: We have 20 suitable candidates, and we only need 5, why should we select you?
 		- I do not know much about others, but I know myself.
 I've Done multiple projects on Frontend And MERN Stack.
 		- I've even completed a course certification of the same.
 		- Your organization is working over projects relevant to my skill set.
 		- So I believe I can easily contribute to your company's growth.

 ## Challenges You've Faced
 - After recovering, I had a tough time getting back on track with the trending technologies.